 I think it’s important for older children to choose their level of involvement.
 That way, the project will have much more meaning and will be more likely to develop compassion and other positive qualities you want to see in your children.
 If your child just wants to focus on remembering to be kind, that’s alright.
 I think that’s one of the best things about the 100 Acts of Kindness Project.
 Even though I try to be kind as a regular part of my life, I appreciate the reminder to do something extra whenever I can between Martin Luther King Day and Valentine’s Day.
 It’s 25 days rather than 30 days as in my typical 30-Day Challenges, but it’s still long enough to help develop the habit of focusing on being kind.

 Try a Little Kindness (here) and Join the 100 Acts of Kindness Project at Living Montessori Now (with the link to a 100 Acts of Kindness chart that works well for older children and adults) have lots of ideas for older children and adults.
-Be sure to check out the weekly kindness challenges at 100 Acts of Kindness Project 2013, too.
-Update: As part of the 100 Acts of Kindness Project 2014, my daughter and I had “Family Fun with 100 Acts of Kindness and Operation Beautiful.”
-Often the ideas in the 100 Acts of Kindness Project work for any age.
+Be sure to join 100 Acts of Kindness Challenge Facebook Group and check out the weekly challenges and ideas given there.

-For example, this week’s kindness challenge is to show some love to your environment (from Coffee Cups and Crayons).
-You can be like the star of this video at any age!
+For example, if the kindness challenge is to show some love to your environment, you could be like the star of this video at any age!